Halley's Comet: 1910

 I came in with Halley's comet in 1835.
 It is coming again next year, and I expect to go out with it.
 It will be the greatest disappointment of my life if I don't go out with Halley's comet.
 The Almighty has said, no doubt: "Now here are these two unaccountable freaks; they came in together, they must go out together."

-Twain died on 21 April 1910, the day following the comet's subsequent perihelion.
+He died on 21 April 1910, the day after the comet's perihelion passage.
 The 1985 fantasy film The Adventures of Mark Twain was inspired by the quotation.

-Halley's 1910 apparition is distinct from the Great Daylight Comet of 1910, which surpassed Halley in brilliance and was visible in broad daylight for a short period, approximately four months before Halley made its appearance.
+Halley's 1910 apparition occurred a few months after the Great Daylight Comet of 1910, which surpassed Halley in brilliance and was visible in broad daylight for a short period.